Who we are

 With a creative output embracing both groove-based and classical music, Emily has performed and recorded with Afrobeat, Funk, Jazz, Reggae, and Avant-garde groups including: Dingonek Street Band (New York, NY); The Ed Palermo Big Band (New York, NY); Big Mean Sound Machine (Ithaca, NY); Underground Society Band (Boston, MA); The Ward Eights (Boston, MA); Giant Panda Guerilla Dub Squad (Rochester, NY).
 In addition to administrative work with Variousound, Emily is also the leader and composer for EMPECTET, a Chamber Jazz group based in New York City.
 For more on Emily, please visit her personal website at .

-As a pit and commercial musician, Raposo has held woodwind chairs at various regional theaters such as Playhouse on Park, Ivoryton Playhouse, the Zeiterion Theater, and has worked as a sub for Goodspeed musicals and a variety of other companies across the north east.
-He has worked as a sideman in many ensembles including Hartford based salsa group Rafy e Su Orchestra, The Southcoast Jazz Orchestra, Em and the Fates, and had the privilege of playing the low reed chair in concert with Aretha Franklin.
+As a pit and commercial musician, Raposo has held woodwind chairs at various regional theaters such as Playhouse on Park, Ivoryton Playhouse, the Zeiterion Theater, and has worked as a sub for a variety of Off Broadway shows.
+He has worked as a sideman in many ensembles including Hartford based salsa group Rafy e Su Orchestra, Swingadelic, Em and the Fates, and had the privilege of playing the low reed chair in concert with Aretha Franklin.

-As an educator, Raposo coaches chamber ensembles and lessons at NYU Steinhardt School of Culture, Education, and Human Development.
+As an educator, Raposo is an instrumental Music Teacher at the Grace Church School, and an adjunct faculty member at The University of Hartford's HArtt School of Music. .
 He also maintains a private studio and teaches beginning band at Suffield Summer music camp in Suffield, CT.
 Education is an important part of his musical life, as he feels that music must be passed down effectively in order for music to thrive for generations to come.
 He holds a Bachelor’s degree in Music Education from the University of Hartford’s Hartt School of Music, and a Master’s degree in Woodwind performance at New York University with an emphasis on saxophones, flutes, clarinets, and bassoon.